asarturas/streaming-app-example/README.md

 #### What is missing:

 - There are unhandled edge cases and code is not at it's cleanest in buffer implementation, emphasis was on having it working for basic cases;
-- Many things in main app object are hardcoded and not automatically tested at the moment;
 - There could be more generic stream acquisition, not necessary from file;
-- The output is just going to stdout, this should be piping into database;
+- The output goes to a file, it could be going into a storage instead;
 - Analytics persistence and querying are missing;

 #### Notable limitations and edge cases: